 They would need to be twin-engined, all-weather capable and equipped electro-optical, radar and communications systems with the ability to drop Lindholme gear or other rescue equipment.
 A pretty limited specification, no weapon systems but able to cover the majority of UK offshore tasks with the notable exception of ASW.

 Viking Twin Otter Guardian 400

 Viking of Canada recently resurrected production of the venerable DHC Twin Otter and have been getting some serious orders from customers as diverse as the Vietnamese Navy and Zimex Aviation in Switzerland.

 The Series 400 has many improvements over the old model and its versatility is obvious; wheels floats or skis and the environmental hardening to operate in these diverse environments mean its legendary toughness has been retained.

-Viking have also introduced the Guardian 400 specifically for the surveillance, security, sovereignty and search and rescue market that has an extended range fuel tank (10 hour operations) and an electro-optical and infrared imaging turret which can be displayed on either the flight deck Honeywell Primus Apex Multi Function Display, or on a separate cabin console.
+Viking has also introduced the Guardian 400 specifically for the surveillance, security, sovereignty and search and rescue market that has an extended range fuel tank (10-hour operations) and an electro-optical and infrared imaging turret which can be displayed on either the flight deck Honeywell Primus Apex Multi-Function Display, or on a separate cabin console.

 The basic model is as cheap as chips.

 The Vietnamese Navy order works out at about $5 million Canadian each and that includes initial training and logistics.
 The target airframe cost is less than $4 million Canadian.